CastillonMiguel/phasefieldx/CONTRIBUTING.rst

 Seeking Support
 ---------------

-If you have any questions or need guidance, feel free to start a discussion on our `GitHub Discussions <https://github.com/CastillonMiguel/phasefieldx/discussions>`_ page or contact us via email at `phasefieldx@gmail.com <mailto:phasefieldx@gmail.com>`_.
+If you have any questions or need guidance, feel free to start a discussion on our `GitHub Discussions <https://github.com/CastillonMiguel/phasefieldx/discussions>`_ page.

 Code of Conduct